 Artificial Intelligence & Analytics

 There are some parts to marketing that fundamentally never change.
-Take for example, the seven P’s of marketing – product, price, promotion, place, packaging, positioning and people.
-With online marketing these seven P’s still exist.
+Take, for example, the seven P’s of marketing – product, price, promotion, place, packaging, positioning, and people.
+With online marketing, these seven P’s still exist.
 However, one is consistently forgotten and has been since the first analytics programs were integrated into websites – place (where).

 This P, as it relates to the online world, is largely ignored by today’s digital marketers.
 Where a website exists in relation to other websites is important.
-The infrastructure of connections via links from these websites massively contribute to the visibility and viability of a website, and ultimately, the business itself in many cases.
+The infrastructure of connections via links from these websites massively contributes to the visibility and viability of a website, and ultimately, the business itself in many cases.

 One Degree of Separation